trevor-crypto/substrate-api-client/tutorials/README.md

 substrate-api-client = { git = "https://github.com/scs/substrate-api-client.git" }
 ```

-If we don't now exactly what our blockchain node features or what the runtime module is called we want to interact with, we can query the node metadata with our client.
+If we don't now exactly what our blockchain node features or what the runtime pallet is called we want to interact with, we can query the node metadata with our client.
 In the `src/main.rs` we will do two things:
 - First, we instantiate an Api that connects to a given url.
 - Second, we query the node metadata with the `api.get_metadata()` and print it in pretty json format afterwards.